Myndex/TuttleAndButtle/README.md

 > _WCAG 3 and the consensus process will probably mean that it takes another 3–5 years until WCAG 3 sees any release.
 And then WCAG 2 will be still enshrined into a lot of laws and policies.
 After all, WCAG 3 is a huge monolith of a specification, and the structure that the Working Group wants to use is very complex.
 You can read about it in the WCAG 3 explainer._

-False Dichotomy, Equivocation, Hasty Generalization, post hoc ergo propter hoc, reciting facts not in evidence
+Logical fallacies: False Dichotomy, Equivocation, Hasty Generalization, post hoc ergo propter hoc, reciting facts not in evidence

 > _In the meantime, WCAG 2 is there for you.
 Is it perfect?
 No. Is the luminosity contrast flawed?
 Pretty sure.
 But that should encourage us to take the time to make sure that we don’t make similar choices in WCAG 3.
 As I have outlined previously on this very blog, I don’t think WCAG 3 is necessary the silver bullet that we think it is._

-False Dichotomy , Equivocation, Hasty Generalization, post hoc ergo propter hoc, reciting facts not in evidence
+Logical fallacies: False Dichotomy , Equivocation, Hasty Generalization, post hoc ergo propter hoc, reciting facts not in evidence